The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Methods

 \subsection{Creating a sample of simulated stripped nuclei}

 We used the hydrodynamical EAGLE simulations \citep{Crain_2015, Schaye2015} to create a sample of simulated stripped nuclei.
-Details of how the sample is created are given in Paper I and II, here we briefly summarise the process.
+Details of how the sample was created are given in Paper I and II.
+Here we briefly summarise the process.
+Readers should refer to those papers for greater detail.

-We used three sets of data from the EAGLE simulation: the online database of \citet{McAlpine2016}; the raw particle data; and a database we created that links the online database and the particle data.
+We used three sets of data from the EAGLE simulation: the online database of \citet{McAlpine2016}; the raw particle data, and a database we created that links the online database and the particle data.

-To simulate the formation of stripped nuclei, we defined the central, most bound star particle (MBP) of a galaxy in the simulation before a merger as the nucleus of the galaxy and tracked this particle using the raw particle data.
-The online database was then used to determine the properties of the stripped nuclei.
+To simulate the formation of stripped nuclei, we defined the central, most bound star particle (MBP) of a galaxy in the simulation snapshot immediately prior to merger as the nucleus of the galaxy and tracked this particle using the raw particle data.
+The online database was then used to determine the properties of the stripped nuclei, using the properties of its progenitor galaxy from the snapshots before it was disrupted.

 A stripped nucleus is formed in a merger if the following conditions are satisfied: